Anju1401/CODTECH-task1/README.md

+Name : Anju k
+Company:CODTECH IT SOLUTIONS
+InterID : CT08DS4700
+Domain : FRONTEND WEB DEVELOPMENT
+Mentor : Muzammil Ahmed
-Name : Anju k Company:CODTECH IT SOLUTIONS InterID : CT08DS4700 Domain : FRONTEND WEB DEVELOPMENT Duration : July 10 to August 10th 2024
+Duration : July 10 to August 10th 2024

 Overview of the project Task 1:
 Portfolio Website Creation This task involved creating a personal portfolio website to display my work and provide information about my background and education.
 The website includes the following sections: About: A brief introduction about myself.
 Projects: A showcase of my projects, including descriptions and links to live demos or repositories.
 Contact: Information on how to get in touch with me.